Shiba010/Monster-and-hero/README.txt

 Space(Package):
 	Cell: the unit of the map
-	-extend InvalidSpace.java: area in the map which is invalid -extend BushSpace.java: bushlanscpe in the map
-	-extend CaveSpace.java: cave landscape in the map -extend KoulouSpace.java: koulou landscape in the map -extend PlainSpace.java: plain landscape in the map
+	-extend InvalidSpace.java: area in the map which is invalid -extend BushSpace.java: bush landscape in the map -extend CaveSpace.java: cave landscape in the map -extend KoulouSpace.java: koulou landscape in the map -extend PlainSpace.java: plain landscape in the map